 Excelra, a leading global Data, and Analytics organization, today announced that it has licensed its Global Online Structure Activity Relationship Database (GOSTAR) to Cyclica Inc., a leading biotechnology company whose AI-augmented integrated platform enables multi-objective, polypharmacology-informed design of drug molecules.

 GOSTAR is the largest online structure-activity relationship database comprising of over 5.5 million small molecules and their associated chemical, biological, and pharmacological properties.
 The database is manually curated by our scientific team who excerpts and enriches datasets from functional assays, in vitro, and in vivo studies.
 A variety of small molecule activities encompassing SAR, physicochemical, metabolic, ADME, and toxicological profiles are captured and structured into a relational database.
-GOSTAR ultimately equips researchers with insights to generate novel ideas in drug design in the early as well as optimization stages of drug discovery.
+GOSTAR ultimately equips researchers with insights to generate novel drug design ideas in the early and optimization stages of drug discovery.

 Dr. Raveendra Dayam, Director, Chemistry Services, Excelra said: “GOSTAR provides access to more than 28 million experimentally determined quantitative interactions between small molecules and the vast druggable target space.
 Insights derived from these interactions complement Cyclica’s polypharmacology approach in novel compound drug discovery.
 GOSTAR is a rich qualitative and quantitative dataset that is applied by many AI/ML companies and we are excited that the data will support Cyclica with its predictive analytics.”